City Center Partnership

 - Belgrade Avenue Plan and Corridor Study (2016-2017): The City Center Partnership partnered with the City of North Mankato to lead a community engagement process focused on achieving a unified vision for the future of Belgrade Avenue that increases pedestrian access and comfort, improves safety, enhances a lively, welcoming downtown feel and increases the aesthetic appeal of the Central Business District.

 - Old Town Master Plan (2016): This plan, for which the City Center Partnership led the community engagement process, guides the future of the City Center’s Old Town district, with calls for improved pedestrian access and walkability, enhanced alleyways, preservation of historic architecture and increased activity and events.

-- Civic Center Late Night Access (2015): The City Center Partnership advocated for passage through the Verizon Center until 2:30am to improve connectivity and increase walkability of the Entertainment District and downtown core.
+- Civic Center Late Night Access (2015): The City Center Partnership advocated for passage through the Mankato Civic Center until 2:30am to improve connectivity and increase walkability of the Entertainment District and downtown core.